Cantilever: In bridges, towers, and buildings

-Aircraft
+In aircraft

 The cantilever is commonly used in the wings of fixed-wing aircraft.
 Early aircraft had light structures which were braced with wires and struts.
 However, these introduced aerodynamic drag which limited performance.
 While it is heavier, the cantilever avoids this issue and allows the plane to fly faster.

 Hugo Junkers pioneered the cantilever wing in 1915.
 Only a dozen years after the Wright Brothers' initial flights, Junkers endeavored to eliminate virtually all major external bracing members in order to decrease airframe drag in flight.
 The result of this endeavor was the Junkers J 1 pioneering all-metal monoplane of late 1915, designed from the start with all-metal cantilever wing panels.
 About a year after the initial success of the Junkers J 1, Reinhold Platz of Fokker also achieved success with a cantilever-winged sesquiplane built instead with wooden materials, the Fokker V.1.

 In the cantilever wing, one or more strong beams, called spars, run along the span of the wing.
 The end fixed rigidly to the central fuselage is known as the root and the far end as the tip.
 In flight, the wings generate lift and the spars carry this load through to the fuselage.

 To resist horizontal shear stress from either drag or engine thrust, the wing must also form a stiff cantilever in the horizontal plane.
 A single-spar design will usually be fitted with a second smaller drag-spar nearer the trailing edge, braced to the main spar via additional internal members or a stressed skin.
 The wing must also resist twisting forces, achieved by cross-bracing or otherwise stiffening the main structure.

 Cantilever wings require much stronger and heavier spars than would otherwise be needed in a wire-braced design.
 However, as the speed of the aircraft increases, the drag of the bracing increases sharply, while the wing structure must be strengthened, typically by increasing the strength of the spars and the thickness of the skinning.
 At speeds of around 200 mph the drag of the bracing becomes excessive and the wing strong enough to be made a cantilever without excess weight penalty.
 Increases in engine power through the late 1920s and early 1930s raised speeds through this zone and by the late 1930s cantilever wings had almost wholly superseded braced ones.
 Other changes such as enclosed cockpits, retractable undercarriage, landing flaps and stressed-skin construction furthered the design revolution, with the pivotal moment widely acknowledged to be the MacRobertson England-Australia air race of 1934, which was won by a de Havilland DH.88 Comet.

 Currently, cantilever wings are almost universal with bracing only being used for some slower aircraft where a lighter weight is prioritized over speed, such as in the ultralight class.